-During your pregnancy, you will be cared for by our obstetrical team that consists of physicians, certified nurse midwives, nurse practitioners and physician assistants who will work together to provide you with high-quality care.
+During your pregnancy, you will be cared for by our obstetrical team that consists of physicians, certified nurse midwives, nurse practitioners and physician assistants who will work together to provide high-quality care to you and your baby.

 Over the next nine months, we hope you enjoy using this educational guide and journal.
 If you have any questions, please ask us at your next visit.